Introduction

 Development Keys (Test)

-For development and testing, use keys that start withlp_test_
+For development and testing, use keys that start withlp_test_:

 - Only work in development environments